kdltr/hyperscene-chicken/README.md

 # Hyperscene
 Hyperscene is a scene library – made for placing objects in a shared world for the purpose of rendering – for CHICKEN Scheme.
 Hyperscene features a scene graph, cameras with a variety of movement types, frustum culling based on an configurable spatial partitioning system, and a lighting extension.
 Hyperscene is target agnostic: it is not bound to any particular rendering target and should work equally well for curses, OpenGL, and anything in between.

 Hyperscene is a set of bindings to the [Hyperscene C library](https://github.com/AlexCharlton/Hyperscene).
 It’s fairly rough around the edges for general use in Scheme.
 It should generally be wrapped in order to make it more palatable.
-[Hypergiant](http://wiki.call-cc.org/eggref/4/hypergiant) is one such library that wraps Hyperscene for use with OpenGL.
+[Hypergiant](https://wiki.call-cc.org/egg/hypergiant) is one such library that wraps Hyperscene for use with OpenGL.

 Some rendering options are defined at compile time.
-See `render-camera` for details.
+See `render-camera` for details. **Important note, in version 0.4.0 (for CHICKEN 5), these options aren't available anymore and will be added back when CHICKEN 5.1 is out**

 ## Installation
-This repository is a [Chicken Scheme](http://call-cc.org/) egg.
+This repository is a [Chicken Scheme](https://call-cc.org/) egg.

-It is part of the [Chicken egg index](http://wiki.call-cc.org/chicken-projects/egg-index-4.html) and can be installed with `chicken-install hyperscene`.
+It is part of the [Chicken egg index](https://eggs.call-cc.org/5) and can be installed with `chicken-install hyperscene`.

 Various debugging statements are printed (in case you’re wondering how many things are being drawn, or what the partitioning system is doing) when the feature `debug` is defined at compile-time.